Los Prieto Falls on El Yunque’s South Side

 Getting to the Trail Head

-(Updated 3/11 since they opened the Picnic area) We drove up South Road 191 until you get to a gate (it is occasionally open now), but you will notice a nice natural pool.
+(Updated 3/11 they occasionally open the gate and let you park at the Picnic area) We drove up South Road 191 until you get to a gate (it is supposedly open now on occasion, but we have never seen it), but you will notice a nice natural pool.
 There is a little trail on the left side of the road, before the bridge, that leads up to a natural pool in the Cubuy River.
-There’s also a pretty, little waterfall to see here.
+There’s also a pretty, waterfall to see here.
 We’ve been here on summer weekends and it gets really crowded with people swimming and having picnics near the river.

-If the gates are open, drive up to the parking area, if not, park and walk in.
-You then can keep going until you get to the new Rio Sabana Recreation Area, complete with a big parking lot, a number of picnic pavilions, and restrooms.
+If the gates are open past the bridge, drive up to the parking area, if not, park at gate (do not block!)and walk in.
+You then can walk until you get to the new Rio Sabana Recreation Area, complete with a big parking lot, a number of picnic pavilions, and restrooms.

 In this area, there is a large natural pool to the left of the road in the Sabana River.
-Also, the trail head for the Rio Sabana trail can be found uphill to the right of the picnic pavilions.
+Also, the trail head for the Rio Sabana trail can be found uphill behind the picnic pavilions.

 To the right of the road, near the entrance to the parking lot, there is a large gate across a dirt trail and a sign from the Puerto Rico Electric Authority (AEE, by their Spanish initials) stating that entry to the trail is prohibited and it is to be used by authorized individuals only.
-Toward the back of the parking lot, on the right hand side, we found a small path that leads down to the AEE trail.
+People always make some kind of way around, through or under this fence at some point, where if you are feeling like risking trespassing and a dangerous route, you will be able to enter.

-Remember, the AEE prohibits access to this trail, which is used to maintain parts of the Rio Blanco Hydroelectric Project.
+Remember, the AEE prohibits access to this trail, part of which is used to maintain the Rio Blanco Hydroelectric Project.
 If you use this trail, you are doing it at your own risk.
+And as always, watch the weather and be vigilant about possible flash floods.
+People do get urt and even die doing this, due to falling or flash floods.
+These rivers are very prone to flash flooding and these rocks are slippery.

 On the Water Line Trail

-This trail is amazingly well-maintained (I guess because it is still in use).
+update 11/2020 This trail is no longer maintained. but it is occasionally used .
 They constructed the water line to move the water from the upper forest rivers to a hydroelectric generating station in the town of Naguabo, located at the base of El Yunque.

 We walked along the path, following the water pipe, with the Sabana River below us and to the right.
 There are some great views along the way of rivers and waterfalls, and views to the east coast of Puerto Rico.
 At about the half-way point, a small set of train tracks appeared out of the forest floor alongside the pipe.
 It’s my understanding that the waterline workers used small trains to move building and maintenance supplies along this trail.